-Once you’re in the Cutout menu, you’ll see all the options you need to create the perfect image layer or transparent background.
-First, let’s talk about the tool selections in the row of icons above the Remove and Keep buttons.
-Each one serves a different function for cutting out objects and backgrounds in your photos, and you can see them in action in the video below:
+Before we talk about how efficient the Magic Brush is for cutting out objects, let’s talk about all of the brush tool selections in the Cutout tool.
+Each brush tool serves a different function for cutting out objects and backgrounds in your photos, and you can see them in action in the video below:

 As you can see, Magic Brush will erase the areas of your image that are alike in color to wherever the cross in the middle of your brush paints over.
 Lasso removes areas that you draw around in freeform mode.
 Polygonal Lasso uses a series of lines that you connect to remove areas.
 Like the names imply, Circular allows you to cut out circular areas of your image while Rectangular lets you cut out rectangular areas.
 And finally, Paint allows you to paint over any area of your image to create transparency.

 Be sure to play around with the different tool options to see what works best for you and the object you’re trying to isolate.
 For this tutorial, we’re going to use a combination of Cutout tools to create the perfect transparent background for this photo.
 First, if there’s a lot of dead space in your image that you’d like to turn transparent, click on the Rectangular tool and make sure the Keep button is pressed.
 Create a rectangle around your object and watch as most of the background turns transparent.

 If you’ve accidentally erased part of the image you wanted to keep and kept parts of the image that you wanted to erase, click the Invert button at the top of the Cutout tool menu to swap those areas.
 You can also use the Reset button to start completely over.